-Legally, an appraiser must be state certified to write legitimate appraisal reports for federally-related transactions.
-Also by law, you are entitled to receive a copy of the completed appraisal from your lending agency.
-Contact Mountain High Appraisals if you have any questions about the appraisal process.
+Legally, an appraiser has to be state certified to perform legitimate real estate appraisals for federally-related purchase.
+The law entitles you to get a copy of your completed appraisal from your lender after it has been produced.
+Contact Mountain High Appraisals if you have any concerns about the appraisal process.

-Fact: Market value is derived from what a willing buyer would likely pay a willing seller for a certain house, with neither being under pressure to buy or sell.
-The replacement cost is the dollar amount necessary to reconstruct a home in-kind.
+Fact: Without any pressure from any outside parties to buy or sell, market value is what a willing buyer would pay a willing seller for a specific house.
+The replacement cost is the dollar amount needed to rebuild a house in-kind.

-Myth: When the economy is robust and the worth of properties are reported to be increasing by a certain percentage, the other houses in the vicinity can be expected to rise based on that same percentage.
+Myth: In a robust economy - when the sales prices of homes in a given region are found to be increasing by a particular percentage - the costs of individual properties in the vicinity can be expected to rise by that same percentage.

-Fact: Value appreciation of a specific house has to be determined on an individualized basis, factoring in data on comparable homes and other relevant considerations.
+Fact: All increase of worth is on a one-on-one basis, determined by data on relevant elements and the data of comparable properties.
 It doesn't matter if the economy is on the rise or declining.

 Have other questions about appraisers, appraising or real estate in Denver County or Denver, CO?Contact our professional staff

-Myth: The property's outside is determinate of the actual price of the home; there is no need to do an interior inspection.
+Myth: The home's outside is determinate of the actual value of the home; there is no need to do an interior inspection.

-Fact: Only if consumers read a copy of their appraisal can they verify its accuracy and possibly need to question the result.
+Fact: A consumer should definitely inspect their appraisal; there may be some questions or some concerns about the accuracy of the appraisal report that need to be addressed.
 Remember, this is probably the most expensive and important investment a consumer will ever make.
-Also, the appraisal makes an invaluable record for future reference, filled with helpful and often-revealing information - including the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the vicinity.
+Also, the report makes a near perfect record for future reference, comprised of useful and often-revealing information - including, but not limited to, the legal and physical description of the property, square footage measurements, list of comparable properties in the neighborhood, neighborhood description and a narrative of current real-estate activity and/or market trends in the area.

-Myth: The only reason someone would order an appraisal is if a home needs its worth estimated in a lender sales transaction.
+Myth: The only reason someone would hire an appraiser is if a home needs its value assessed in a lender-based sales transaction.

-Fact: Appraisal reports are nothing like a home inspection report.
-The appraiser concludes on an opinion of value in the appraisal process and resulting report.
-A home inspector determines the condition of the home and its major components and reports these findings.
+Fact: A home inspection report serves a completely different purpose than an appraisal report.
+The appraiser finds an opinion of value in the appraisal process and resulting appraisal report.
+House inspectors will create a report that will express the condition of the home and its major components and possible damage.